ShamrockCircuits/KiCad_Component_DB/README.md

 # Naming Conventions
 - **Passive** provide a special use case for the `CCC-NNN-VVVV` scheme
 - We will encode the value in `VVVV` variation, see [examples](https://github.com/git-plm/parts/blob/main/partnumbers.md#examples)
-    - Passives that share `CCC-NNN` should be **identical in every metric except value**
+    - Passives that share `CCC` should be **identical in every metric except value**
+    - For other type specific naming schemes continue reading...

 ## Libraries and Naming
 The part codes used for this project are very similar, though slightly modified from this [part numbering template](https://github.com/git-plm/parts/blob/main/partnumbers.md) Key changes are as follows..

 **New Part Types**
-* **MRK** - Added a "markings" library for graphics and logos. `Markings must only contain silkscreen` otherwise they belong in `FAB`.
+* **MRK** - Added a "markings" library for graphics and logos.
+These are generally "symbols" that won't appear on the BOM.
 * **FAB** - Fabrication specific objects.
 Such as fiducials, tooling holes, and mouse bites.
-If a fabrication object only contains silkscreen (no ECAD) the object should move to `MRK`.
+There are a few markings which are specifically used by fabrication.
+For example JLCJLCJLC.
+These belong in the FAB library.
 * **MEC** - Things I consider mechanical.
 Primarily mounting holes, heat sinks, and standoffs.
-* NOTE - Becuase of similarities between MRK and FAB I had to make the classification criteria more strict

 **Modified Part Types**
 * Changed the transistor name from XTR to TRN.
 To me XTR was too similar to XFRM (transformer) or TXR (transceiver).